nakulBageja/task-manager/readme.md

 - using bcrypt
 - adding the hashing feature to the model rather than the router by using middleware feature of mongoose

+## Token

+- used jsonwebtoken to generate token for authentication
+- this token is generated whenever a user logs in or make an account
+- This token is used to restrict malicious attempts